gregorsteiner/MasterThesis/README.md

 | MinimumTemperature | 0.0057406 |

-However, this estimator is only useful if there is no selection bias and homogenous treatment effects, which is unlikely.
+However, this estimator is only useful if there is no selection bias and if treatment effects are homogenous, which is unlikely.
+Therefore, my next step will be working on a credible identification strategy.

 ## References